Ordering-based Causal Discovery via Generalized Score Matching: Preliminaries

 \subsection{Generalized Score Matching}

 Score matching is a family of parameter learning methods alternative to the maximum likelihood principle.
 The objective entails matching two log probability density functions by their first-order derivatives, i.e., $\nabla \log p(x)$, using the Fisher divergence.
-We provide a review of the fundamentals of score matching in Appendix \ref{apdx:sm}.
+We refer readers to the milestone literature on score matching in \citep{vincent2011connection,hyvarinen2005estimation,hyvarinen2007some,lyu2012interpretation,song2019generative}.
 In this section, we focus on the generalized score matching principle proposed in \citet{lyu2012interpretation}.
 We later show how the following generalization facilitates the identification of a valid topological ordering of $\rmG$ from discrete data.